 Skip to content

-National Prairie Day is a special event that celebrates the beauty and importance of prairies in the U.S.
+National Prairie Day is a special event that celebrates the beauty and importance of prairies in the United States.

-Held on the first Saturday of June, it aims to raise awareness about these grasslands and their vital role in our ecosystem.
-The day also encourages people to explore and learn more about these unique landscapes.
+Held in the early days of summer, this event aims to raise awareness about these grasslands and their vital role in our ecosystem.
+The day also encourages people to explore and learn more about these unique landscapes!

 Prairies support many species of wildlife and plants.
 They act as crucial carbon sinks, which help combat climate change.